JoKerDii/DS-FAS/docs/notes/questions.md

 * **What are the methods for high dimensional feature matrix?**

     * Use <u>Lasso regression</u> to reduce the coefficients of some less important features to zero.

     * Use <u>tree-based model</u> to identify important features, so the less important features can be removed.

     * Use <u>Principle Component Analysis (PCA)</u> to condense important information to the first k principle components, then the first k PC can be used as the new feature matrix.

+* **What are loss functions and cost functions?
+What is the difference?**

+  The loss function is the measure of the performance of the model on a single training example, whereas the cost function is the average loss function over all training examples or across the batch in the case of mini-batch gradient descent.

+  Some examples of loss function: mean squared error, binary cross entropy, etc. Whereas, the cost function is the average of the above loss functions over training examples.

 ## 2. PCA